 Ignoring her father’s wishes, Isobel helps her brothers train for an upcoming game.
 And she begins to shine on the ice.
 When she meets Isobel Stanley, one of the first women to play hockey, young Isobel gets some great advice.

 When Isobel has a chance to skate in a big game with the best of the boys in her neighbourhood, she has to find a way around her father’s rules.

-Inspired by true accounts of Isobel Stanley’s role in the history of hockey, Isobel’s Stanley Cup proves that hockey has always been a sport for girls.
+Inspired by true accounts of Isobel Stanley’s role in the history of hockey, Isobel’s Stanley Cup proves that hockey has always been a game for girls.

 Kristin Butcher has been writing books for children and young adults since 1997.
 Married to the Toronto Maple Leafs’ biggest fan, Kristin started watching hockey in self-defence.
 Somewhere along the line she got hooked and is now often the first one to turn on the game.
-To learn more about Kristin's books, visit www.kristinbutcher.com.
+To learn more, visit www.kristinbutcher.com.